Caitlin Stasey: Early life

 Caitlin was born in Melbourne, Victoria, where she was raised with her younger sister Victoria.
 Her parents are David and Sally.

 Stasey attended Star of the Sea College.
-In 2000, at the age of ten, she travelled the world as a member of the Australian Girls Choir and took part in a re-recording of Peter Allen's "I Still Call Australia Home" for a Qantas commercial.
+In 2001, she travelled the world as a member of the Australian Girls Choir and took part in a re-recording of Peter Allen's "I Still Call Australia Home" for a Qantas commercial.

 Career

-Acting

 Stasey's career started in September 2003, when she was cast in the children's TV series The Sleepover Club, playing Francesca 'Frankie' Thomas, the self-appointed leader of the club.
 She made a brief return for the second series, appearing the first episode in 2006.

 After a year studying and attending auditions, in April 2005 Neighbours casting director Jan Russ cast her as Rachel Kinski.
 Her first episode was aired on 18 August.
 Stasey left Star of the Sea College after landing the part of Rachel, but continued to study on a distance education programme.
 In September 2008, Stasey announced in an interview to the Herald Sun that she would be leaving Neighbours in the coming weeks, primarily to concentrate on her end of year VCE exams.
 The producers stated that her character would not be 'killed-off', allowing Stasey the chance to return.
 Stasey said "I want to know that when I finish my exams and get my score, it is representative of my abilities, my exams start in November and I want to be able to give them my full concentration."

 In 2008, Stasey was chosen to star in the movie adaptation of the teen novel, Tomorrow, When the War Began as the lead character Ellie Linton, a teenage girl who documents her time with a group of friends fighting the invasion of Australia.
 During 2008, Stasey was linked to a potential live action film of the video game franchise Wonder Boy, before Sega cancelled the proposal.
 Robin Morningstar revived the project as a CGI movie, but Stasey withdrew to be in the film adaptation Tomorrow, When the War Began.
 Her CGI character, although with a new voice, retains her face.
 In December 2008, she appeared in the Christmas pantomime Snow White at Norwich Theatre Royal.